utopia-group/stac-annotations/readme.md

 ### Example

    Method `verifyPassword` in the class below demonstrates how these annotations can be used in practice.
-In particular, an analysis is able to rely on the following:
+In particular, an analysis is able to make use of the following:

-   - The object `this.password` is a secret input (see line 13).
+   - `STAC.makeSecretInput(this.password)` indicates that the object `this.password` is a secret input.
-   - The parameter `s` is a user input (see line 14).
+   - `STAC.makeUserInput(s)` indicates that the parameter `s` is a user input.
-   - The size of the input `s` is less than 64 (see line 15).
+   - `STAC.assume(s.length() < 64)` indicates that size of the input `s` is less than 64.
+   - `@Check(analysis = Check.Analysis.CONFIDENTIALITY, resource = Check.Resource.TIME)`
-   - The analysis can start at the beginning of method `verifyPassword` and can stop at the end of that method (see line 11).
-The analysis should check for confidentiality vulnerabilities with respect to time.
+     indicates that an analysis can start at the beginning of method `verifyPassword` and can stop at the end of that method.
+It also indicates that the user is interested in checking for confidentiality vulnerabilities with respect to time.

 ``` Java
 import edu.utexas.stac.Check;